Washington’s moment vs. Alabama in College Football Playoff semifinal is finally here

 Then Jones paused and added, “Everybody will be watching come Saturday.”

-For the Huskies, this is that moment, that pulpit, that opportunity when they step onto the Georgia Dome turf to face top-ranked and unfettered juggernaut Alabama on Saturday in the national semifinal.
+For the Huskies, this is that moment, that pulpit, that opportunity when they step onto the Georgia Dome turf to face top-ranked and unfettered juggernaut Alabama on Saturday in a national semifinal.

 This is that platform from which to announce that the Huskies belong back on the national stage, that spotlight to shine on the stunning advancements in the program since Chris Petersen arrived three years ago.

-This is the moment that Huskies fans have waited for, not at all patiently, since Don James’ run of excellence disintegrated amidst NCAA sanctions and his abrupt resignation more than two decades ago.
+This is the moment that Huskies fans have waited for, not at all patiently, since Don James’ run of excellence disintegrated amidst Pac-12 sanctions and his abrupt resignation more than two decades ago.

 They’ve dabbled in national prominence since then, but on Saturday, with the eyes of the college football world on them — mainly to see how badly, and in what fashion, Alabama is going to crush them, judging by the consensus opinions — the Huskies have their best chance, by far, to make a statement.